rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 ### SQLPATH

-A defaut search path for scripts called using the `@file` syntax may be specified in the [Database: Worksheet](#database-worksheet) Preferences tab.
+A default search path for scripts called using the `@file` syntax may be specified in the [Database: Worksheet](#database-worksheet) Preferences tab.
 Multiple directories may be specified, separated by a semicolon (`;`) on Windows.